Dbschmidle/Chess-App/README.md

 1. Play against the computer (a chess bot)
 2. Play against another player
-3. Save games locally to disk / boot saved games during runtime.
-4. Provide an intuitive user interface using pygame
+3. Provide an intuitive user interface using pygame

 ---